delphidabbler/delphi-tips/README.md

 * One contains a large number of tips downloaded from the former _Delphi Pool_ website.
 * The second contains tips collected online by _"topellina"_.

-There may be some duplication of tips between the PDF files and these documents.
-Conversely, some tips that appear in the `docs/_tips` and `tips` directories may have been sourced,  and later deleted, from these files.
+There may be some duplication of tips between the PDF files.
+Further, some tips that appear in the `docs/_tips` and `tips` directories may have been sourced, and later deleted, from these files.

 ## `tips`

-Contains a PDF "print out" of each of old the DelphiDabbler.com tips pages.
+Contains a PDF "print out" of tips pages that appeared on an earlier, now defunct, version of [delphidabbler.com](https://delphidabbler.com).

-> **Note:** The tips in the `docs/_tips` directory represent the most recent version if the collection.
-These PDF versions are now **deprecated** and may be removed at some point.
+> **Note:** The tips in the `docs/_tips` directory represent the most recent version of the collection.
+These PDFs are now **deprecated** and may be removed at some point.